pouriyajamshidi/tcping/README.md

 TCPING uses different `TCP sequence numbering` for successful and unsuccessful probes, so that when you look at the results and spot a failed probe, understanding the total packet drops to that point would be illustrative enough.

 - Monitor your network connection.
-- Calculate packet loss.
+- Determine packet loss.
-- Assess the latency of your network.
+- Analyze the network's latency.
 - Show `min`/`avg`/`max` probes latency.
-- Retry resolving a hostname after a certain number of ping failures by using the `-r` flag.
-This option is useful if you are testing your Global Server Load Balancer (GSLB) or DNS load balancing.
+- Use the `-r` flag to retry hostname resolution after a predetermined number of ping failures.
+If you want to test your `DNS` load balancing or Global Server Load Balancer `(GSLB)`, you should utilize this option..
 - Print connection statistics on `Enter` key press.
 - Display the longest encountered downtime and uptime duration and time.
 - Monitor and audit your peers network.